Translational Pediatric Sarcoma Research

 Head of Division

-The mission of the division of Translational Pediatric Sarcomas Research, which corresponds to the KiTZ division of the same name, is to improve treatment options for children and adolescents affected by sarcomas.
+The mission of the division of Translational Pediatric Sarcomas Research is the to improve treatment options for children, adolescents and young adults affected by sarcomas.

 Our Research areas

-The team Translational Genomics (Prof. T. Grünewald) systematically establishes multi-dimensional omics-datasets of a large number of pediatric sarcomas and correlates molecular alterations with clinical data to identify new driver mutations, disease-relevant drug targets and prognostic/predictive biomarkers, and to create resources for hypothesis generation and functional validation for future projects.
+The team Translational Genomics (Prof. Dr. Dr. T. Grünewald & Dr. Dr. Dr. Jing Li) systematically establishes multi-dimensional omics-datasets of a large number of pediatric sarcomas and correlates molecular alterations with clinical data to identify new driver mutations, disease-relevant drug targets and prognostic/predictive biomarkers, and to create resources for hypothesis generation and functional validation for future projects.

 The team Mechanisms of Cancer Progression (Dr. F. Cidre-Aranaz) aims at deconvoluting the multilayered process underlying cancer progression and metastasis.
 For this purpose, systems biology approaches based on multi-omics data and clinical information with functional in vitro and in vivo experiments will be combined to identify treatable vulnerabilities in pediatric sarcomas that can prevent metastasis.

 The team Innovative Therapies (Dr. S. Ohmura) is investigating potential therapeutic targets for pediatric sarcomas in preclinical models.
-The focus here lies in developing and testing new targeted therapy approaches that enable more effective therapy with fewer side effects, especially for patients with chemo resistant tumors.
+The focus here lies in developing and testing new targeted therapy approaches, including immunotherapy, that enable more effective therapy with fewer side effects, especially for patients with chemo resistant tumors.

 -